 In Matthew 28, Jesus had already been raised from the dead.
 But the women did not know that yet and came to His gravesite.
 The angel said, “Do not be afraid, for I know that you are looking for Jesus, who was crucified.
 He is not here; He has risen, just as He said.
 Come and see the place where He lay.”
 (Matt 28:5)

 Remember, the stone was rolled away from the door, not to let Christ out, but to let the disciples go in to see that His tomb was vacated.
-Jesus was raised, just as He promised.
+Jesus was raised, from the dead just as He promised.

 Henry Morris: Jesus’ bodily resurrection from the dead is the crowning proof of Christianity.
 If the resurrection did not take place, then Christianity is a false religion.
 If it did take place, and it did, then Christ is God and the Christian faith is absolutely true.

 Hank Hanegraaff: What happened after Jesus’ resurrection is unprecedented in human history.
-In the span of a few hundred years, a small band of seemingly insignificant believers succeeded in turning the Roman Empire upside down.
+In the span of a few hundred years, a small band of seemingly insignificant believers succeeded in turning the Roman Empire upside down, which was really rightside up.
 They faced the persecutor’s sword, burning at the stake, and their own crucifixions.
 Why?
 Because they were totally convinced that they, like Christ their Master, would one day rise from the grave in glorified, resurrected bodies like Jesus’.

 What has God accomplished in raising Jesus from the dead?
 Here is another one of Scripture’s answers.

 Because of Christ’s Resurrection, We Are Born Again to a Living Hope.